psorrells/object-game/README.md

-# Welcome to the worst Escape Room ever!
+# Welcome to the Worst Escape Room Ever!
 Hi, this is the worst escape room ever, a rudimentary ttrpg-style text-based game where you can interact with objects and try to escape from a room!
 You can have as many players as you want and take turns interacting with objects in the space.
 Some interactions may have dire consequences, while others may help you win!

 ## Contributions